Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_ve_android.md

 ```

 :exclamation: Important
 1. Instance ```editorSDK``` is ```null``` if the license token is incorrect.
-In this case you cannot use photo editor.
+In this case you cannot use video editor.
 Check your license token.
-2. It is highly recommended to [check license](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L318) if the license is active before starting Photo Editor.
+2. It is highly recommended to [check license](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L318) if the license is active before starting Video Editor.

 Finally, once the SDK in initialized you can invoke [openVideoEditor](../App.js#L19) message from React Native to Android